Alan Parsons: Family and personal life

-His father was Denys Parsons, the grandson of the actor Sir Herbert Beerbohm Tree.
+His father was Denys Parsons, the grandson of the actor Herbert Beerbohm Tree.
 Denys Parsons was a scientist, a filmmaker, and the press officer for the British Library, as well as a talented pianist and flautist.
 He developed the Parsons Code as a means of classifying musical melody and was the author of The Directory of Tunes and Musical Themes (1975, revised 2008).

 Parsons resides in Santa Barbara, California, US.
 He has two sons from his first marriage.
 He is married to Lisa Griffiths; they have two daughters.